borntofrappe/game-development/Games/Picross/README.md

   end
   ```

-This works to create a table of hints.
-With one considerable issue: the table retains the `0` if added as a last item.
+This works to create a table of hints, with one considerable issue: the table retains the counter variable `0` if added as a last item.
 The UI should however display `0` only if there are no squares, no `o`s in the entire column.
 Outside of the for loop, the idea is to therefore remove the last item if necessary.

 ```lua
 for i, hintColumn in ipairs(self.hints.columns) do